phette23/summon-broken-links/readme.md

 ## check links of top ten results

-Once we have a series of search results, we can systematically review each to see if their links resolve.
-The search result records have a `link` field that seems to be what Summon uses itself, though there are other links in the record that one could use (e.g. a `URI` array).
-I chose to use `link` and wrote an interactive script which iterates over search results in a given JSON file, telling you some basic metadata while opening the `link` in a browser for review.
-The script then asks you a few questions:
+Once we have a series of search results, we can systematically review each to see if their links resolve successfully.
+The search result records contain `link` fields that seem to be what Summon uses itself, though there are other URLs in the records which one could use (e.g. a `URI` array and an `openUrl` that can be passed to our link resolver).
+I chose to use `link` and wrote an interactive script which iterates over search results in a given JSON file, printing some basic metadata while opening the `link` in a web browser for review.
+The script then asks a few questions:

 - what URL did you end up on?
 - was it the full text?